neverRare/butter/doc/language/number.md

 - Shift left `A << B`
 - Shift right `A >> B`

 Bitwise not operator is required to be annotated with traditional type, as the operation depends on it.
-If we let Butter infer it, it may cause inconsistency.
+If we let Butter infer it, it may cause ambuigity.

 ```butter
 foo = ~[u32] bar;